 - Earplugs: If you’re a light sleeper and you have snorers in your group, you’re going to need these.
 The river can be loud.

-- Sunblock: There really isn’t much sun, but it’s good to stay protected.
-I just brought my face sunblock to use on both face and body.
+- Sunblock: There really isn’t much sun, but it’s good to stay protected so we brought this sunblock

 - Toiletries: Toothbrush, toothpaste, wet wipes, emergen-C just in case I get sick.